Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation: Multifidelity Estimators and Model Tuning

 \subsection{Pilot Sampling}

-It can be seen in Equation~\eqref{eq: acv_variance} that evaluating the estimator variance (and thus solving ACV sample allocation and model tuning problems) requires knowledge of correlations among the models, $\rhovec(\hyper)$ and $\Pmat(\hyper)$.
-In general, these correlations must be estimated empirically by drawing $N_{pilot}$ random samples of $\zvec$ and evaluating each model, i.e., by using \textit{pilot sampling}.
+It can be seen from Equation~\eqref{eq: acv_variance_red_beta} that solving Eq.~\ref{eq: general_model_tuning_beta} for the combined ACV sample allocation and model tuning requires knowledge of the dependence of model correlations with respect to the hyperparameters, $\rhovec(\hyper)$ and $\Pmat(\hyper)$.
+In general, these correlations must be estimated empirically (for fixed hyperparameter values) by drawing $N_{pilot}$ random samples of $\zvec$ and evaluating each model, i.e., by using \textit{pilot sampling}.
+Additional strategies to capture the dependence on $\beta$ should be introduced, as detailed in the next section.

-There are three different approaches, or solution modes available in Dakota\cite{adams2022deployment}, for solving ACV sample allocation optimization with respect to pilot sampling: 1) \emph{offline pilot}, 2) \emph{pilot projection}, and 3) \emph{online pilot}.
+Historically, there are three different solution modes available in Dakota~\cite{adams2022deployment} for solving ACV sample allocation optimization with respect to pilot sampling: 1) \emph{offline pilot}, 2) \emph{pilot projection}, and 3) \emph{online pilot}.
 The offline pilot approach treats pilot sampling as an offline cost that precedes an online phase where the available budget is allocated.
 That is, the initial cost of evaluating the pilot samples is excluded from the budget.
-Note that this is the most commonly used approach in the multifidelity uncertainty quantification (UQ) literature \cite[e.g.,][]{gorodetsky2020generalized,peherstorfer2016optimal,BOMARITO2022110882}.
-This mode can be employed to obtain an ``oracle'' reference solution since it provides access to a potentially fully converged set of statistics, without impacting the available computational resources within $C_{budget}$.
+Note that this is the most commonly used approach in the multifidelity uncertainty propagation literature \cite[e.g.,][]{gorodetsky2020generalized,peherstorfer2016optimal,BOMARITO2022110882}.
+This mode can be employed to obtain an ``oracle'' reference solution since it provides access to a potentially fully converged set of correlations/covariances, without impacting the available computational resources within $C_{budget}$.

-Pilot projection, by contrast, assumes that the pilot samples will be reused and thus includes their cost within the overall computational budget.
+Pilot projection, by contrast, is an online mode that assumes that the pilot samples will be reused and thus includes their cost within the overall computational budget.
 To do so, the sample allocation optimization problem is constrained to have the pilot investment as a lower bound.
-Typically, $N_{pilot}$ is chosen such that the pilot evaluation is a modest proportion of the overall computational budget, then projects the performance that an ACV estimator would obtain based on the initial model correlation estimates.
-That is, the estimator variance is minimized over $\{N,N_i\}$, but the correlations are not updated, the additional sample evaluations are not carried out, and therefore the final moment statistics are not computed.
+Typically, $N_{pilot}$ is chosen such that the pilot evaluation is a modest proportion of the overall computational budget, and then the performance of an ACV estimator is projected based on the initial model correlation estimates.
+That is, the estimator variance is minimized over $\{N,N_i\}$, but the pilot-based correlations are not updated, the additional sample evaluations are not carried out, and therefore the final moment statistics are not computed.